franjo-G/My_Tools/README.md

  --last (The last backup will be selected automatically)

  --select (the backup can be selected from a list)

-If option --last (the last backup is selected automatically) --backup (a dialog for creating a backup is started)
+--backup (a dialog for creating a backup is started)